 When Pitbull recorded the line "from the tallest building in Tokyo" on "Feel This Moment," he was literally recording in the tallest building in Tokyo.

 Pitbull writes his songs in a special notebook with one of four expensive pens.
 "They all mean something to him," Phenom explains.
 "A family friend gave [one pen] to him.
 [Another one's] from a very special business partner."
 After he completes a verse, Pitbull types it on a computer and emails it to Phenom, who forwards it to a producer developing instrumentals.
-(Producers create some hooks; Pitbull writes other.)
+(Producers create some hooks; Pitbull writes others.)
 Pitbull then records his songs in makeshift studios in hotel rooms and on boats because he finds recording studios time consuming.
 When Pitbull recorded the line "from the tallest building in Tokyo" on "Feel This Moment," he was literally recording in the tallest building in Tokyo.

 Of all Climate Change's songs, lead single "Options" best sums up Pitbull's mission to capture Miami's diverse culture and bring it to the masses through popular music. "'Options' has a little vibe 'bout it, with the acoustic guitar plucking," Marley tells me while sitting in the house of his late father, Bob Marley.
 "Musically, well, a lot of Jamaicans migrated to Florida, so that whole saturation of Caribbean people in Florida back in the 80s, that's all [in the song].
 This is the cross pollination of those seeds."